gilzoide/unity-key-value-store-sqlite/README.md

 ## Features
+- Easy to use API similar to `PlayerPrefs`
 - Automatic management of transactions, optimizing throughput.
   Write operations are commited automatically once per frame.
 - Custom serialization of complex objects (class/struct types), using Key-Value Store's serialization system